 Recipe Tips to Prevent a Cracked Pie:

-To ensure you make the best healthy pumpkin pie recipe without any cracks, make sure to follow these expert tips:
+For a healthy pumpkin pie recipe without any cracks, make sure to follow these expert tips:

 - Do not overmix: Overmixing will create too much air in the batter, which will cause it to rise in the oven, then fall and crack once cooled.